chembl/chembl_webresource_client/README.rst

 - CACHE_EXPIRE: cache expiry time in seconds (default 24 hours)
 - CACHE_NAME: name of the .sqlite file with cache
 - TOTAL_RETRIES: number of total retires per HTTP request (default is 3)
-- CONCURRENT_SIZE: total number of concurent requests (default is 50)
+- CONCURRENT_SIZE: total number of concurrent requests (default is 50)
 - FAST_SAVE: Speedup cache saving up to 50 times but with possibility of data loss (default is True)

 Is that a full functionality?
 -----------------------------

 No.
-For more examples, please see the comprehansive test suite (https://github.com/chembl/chembl_webresource_client/blob/master/chembl_webresource_client/tests.py) and dedicated IPython notebook (https://github.com/chembl/mychembl/blob/master/ipython_notebooks/09_myChEMBL_web_services.ipynb)
+For more examples, please see the comprehensive test suite (https://github.com/chembl/chembl_webresource_client/blob/master/chembl_webresource_client/tests.py) and dedicated IPython notebook (https://github.com/chembl/mychembl/blob/master/ipython_notebooks/09_myChEMBL_web_services.ipynb)

 Citing / Other resources